 Medical professionals, just like other workers, want to have a manageable workload and earn good money.

-It is not surprising that the health service is considered one of the most corrupted spheres in Russia.
-The top 3 also includes law enforcement and education.
-Healthcare is rated the second, as indicated by Rbc.ru.
+It is not surprising that the system of public health services is viewed as one of the most corrupted spheres in Russia.
+The top 3 also include law enforcement and education.
+Healthcare is rated the second most corrupt industry, indicated Rbc.ru.

-Russia offers free health care to citizens.
+Health care is free in Russia for citizens.
 Thus, medical doctors are paid from the budget.
-This limits what they can earn.
+This limits how much they can earn.

 - Average salaries in Russia, 1991-2016